 - For years beginning after December 31, 2012, you may deduct only the amount of your total medical expenses that exceed 10% of your adjusted gross income or 7.5% if you or your spouse is 65 or older.

 - For those 65 or older, the 10% limit applies starting in 2016.

 How the Affordable Care Act Changes Tax Deductions for Medical Expenses (2013) [the Rule as Written in the ACA]

-Starting in 2013 the tax deduction threshold for medical expenses raised from 7.5% to 10% ON PAPER (the change never actually took place).
+Starting in 2013 the tax deduction threshold for medical expenses was raised from 7.5% to 10% ON PAPER (the change never actually took place).

 The PPACA gives a lot of tax breaks that affect AGI/MAGI, but like new limits to medical savings accounts, raising the tax deduction limits isn’t super attractive on the surface.
-Take into account this though, deducting medical expenses and putting money in medical savings account can lower your MAGI.
+Take this into account, though, deducting medical expenses and putting money in a medical savings account can lower your MAGI.
 The lower your MAGI, the higher your tax credits.
 So if you got sick, and had a Marketplace plan, you could end up getting a larger tax refund due to qualifying for more premium health care tax credits.

 What Medical and Dental Expenses Can I Deduct?

 Deductible medical expenses may include but are not limited to the following: